danlobo1999/deep-audiobook-tuner/README.md

 - Text Sentiment Analysis

-  The [DailyDialog](http://yanran.li/dailydialog), [Emotion-Stimulus](https://www.site.uottawa.ca/~diana/resources/emotion_stimulus_data/) and [ISEAR](https://www.unige.ch/cisa/research/materials-and-online-research/research-material/) datasets were combined to create a balanced dataset with 4 labels: angry, happy, neutral and sad.
+  The [DailyDialog](http://yanran.li/dailydialog), the [ISEAR](https://www.unige.ch/cisa/research/materials-and-online-research/research-material/) and the [Emotion-Stimulus](https://www.site.uottawa.ca/~diana/resources/emotion_stimulus_data/) datasets were mixed together to create a dataset with 4 labels: Anger, Happiness, Neutrality and Sadness.
 We trained, validated and tested our model on these datasets and the accuracy obtained is discussed in the <a href="#Results">results section.</a>

 - Audio Sentiment Analysis

   A combination of 3 datasets were used.
-The [TESS dataset](https://www.kaggle.com/ejlok1/toronto-emotional-speech-set-tess), the [RAVDESS dataset](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio) and the [SAVEE dataset.](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio) We trained, validated and tested our model on these datasets for the following emotions: Anger, Happiness, Neutral and Sadness.
+The [TESS dataset](https://www.kaggle.com/ejlok1/toronto-emotional-speech-set-tess), the [RAVDESS dataset](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio) and the [SAVEE dataset.](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio) We trained our model on these datasets for the following emotions: Anger, Happiness, Neutral and Sadness.
+The model was then tested and validated.
 The accuracy obtained is discussed in the <a href="#Results">results section.</a>

 - Music Generation

-  For music generation, although we used a pre-trained model, we required our model to generate music according to the given emotion.
-For this we created a small hand labelled dataset of video-game piano music according to the emotions being used by our system.
-This dataset is used as the input for the music generation model.
+  We used a pre-trained model for music generation, but we required our model to generate music based on the emotion.
+For this, we built a tiny dataset of video-game piano music that was hand-labeled according to the emotions that our system was using.
+The music generating model uses this dataset as its input.
 The data set is located here **deep-audiobook-tuner/assets/music_generation_data/datasets/vg-midi-annotated** (Refer the <a href="#Structure">folder structure</a>)

 ## <a name="Notebooks">**6.
 Source Code**</a>